-where $\nu$ denotes the inwards normal vector to $\p\Omega$ at $x_0$. \end{lem} The Hopf-Oleinik lemma can be understood as the boundary counterpart of the strong maximum principle, and its first version dates back to Zaremba in 1910 \cite{Zar10}, for harmonic functions in three dimensional domains with the interior ball condition.
+The Hopf-Oleinik lemma can be understood as the boundary counterpart of the strong maximum principle, and its first version dates back to Zaremba in 1910 \cite{Zar10}, for harmonic functions in three dimensional domains with the interior ball condition.
 The breakthrough that gives name to the result came in 1952, when Hopf and Oleinik proved simultaneously and independently the normal derivative lemma for uniformly elliptic non-divergence form equations in domains with the interior ball condition \cite{Hop52,Ole52}.

 There have been many efforts to relax the interior ball condition, starting with the results by Keldysh and Lavrentiev in $C^{1,\alpha}$ domains.
 In \cite{Vyb62} and \cite{Vyb64}, Výborný showed the boundary point lemma under a technical assumption, which Lieberman later proved to be equivalent to $\p\Omega$ being $C^{1,\mathrm{Dini}}$ \cite{Lie85}.
 Widman (\cite{Wid67}), and Verzhbinskii and Maz'ya (\cite{VM67}) proved that the exterior $C^{1,\mathrm{Dini}}$ condition is necessary.
 Then, a series of generalizations came from Khimchenko \cite{Khi69,Khi70}, and later by Kamynin and Khimchenko (see \cite{KK80} and the references therein).